An introduction to Proud Places

 Pupils aged 7-16 from state-funded schools will have the chance to meet conservation experts and stonemasons as they discover stories of the historic places on their doorstep.
 Older pupils will be offered presentation skills workshops with support from the global law firm Jones Day.

-HOLT is particularly interested in regenerating neglected communities and the positive impact that creating safe and attractive historic spaces for everyone can have on reducing anti-social behaviour and engendering self-confidence.
+HOLT is particularly interested in the positive impact that creating safe, attractive and inspiring public spaces will have on community cohesion and reducing anti-social behaviour across the city.

-HOLT was awarded a grant of £300,000 in February 2020 from the Jones Day Foundation to develop and deliver this programme.
-Planning will take place over the next few months and work with schools will begin in the 2020 autumn term.
+HOLT was awarded a grant of £300,000 in February 2020 from the Jones Day Foundation Planning will take place over the next few months and work with schools will begin in the 2020 autumn term.
 Proud Places will run for three years until July 2023.

 Read more here.